Symmetric Rank-$k$ Methods: Improved Results for Block BFGS and DFP Methods

-We take the expectation on both sides of above equation, then we can prove the desired result by following the analysis of the block BFGS update from the step of~\eqref{eq:sigmaupdate}. \end{enumerate}
+Taking the expectation on both sides of the above equation, then we can follow the analysis of the block BFGS update from the step of~\eqref{eq:sigmaupdate} to prove the desired result for the block DFP update.
+Hence, we finish the proof. \end{proof} \begin{remark} Notice that \cite{gower2017randomized} also established convergence rates for randomized block BFGS and DFP updates, but their results do not reveal the relationship between the convergence rates and the block size $k$. \end{remark}

-\end{proof} \begin{remark} For $k=1$, the convergence rate of Theorem \ref{thm:bfgs} matches the results of \citet{lin2021greedy} for ordinary randomized BFGS and DFP updates.
-On the other hand, \citet{gower2017randomized} established the convergence of randomized block BFGS and DFP updates with respect to the measure of Frobenius norm, while rates cannot be sharper even if the value of $k$ is increased. \end{remark}

-We proposed randomized block BFGS and DFP methods for minimizing strongly convex function in Algorithm~\ref{alg:bfgs}.
-Based on the observation in Theorem \ref{thm:bfgs}, we establish the explicit superlinear convergence rate for these methods as follows.
+We propose randomized block BFGS and DFP methods in Algorithm~\ref{alg:bfgs}.
+Using the results of Theorem~\ref{thm:bfgs}, we establish the explicit superlinear convergence rate for our methods as follows (see Appendix \ref{sec:bfgs_proof} for the detailed proof).